maabed/karak-dashboard-docs/source/index.html.md

   - Utilities - Contains the features provided by the dashboard such as inputs, cards etc.
   - Views - Contains the dashboard's pages design.
   - Base.scss - Contains the basic and most general styles of the dashboard.
-  - Imports.scss - Is probably the most important file in the directory for that fact that it contains the imports of all the SCSS files.
+  - Imports.scss - Is probably the most important file in the directory for the fact that it contains the imports of all the SCSS files.
   - main.scss - Contains a less general styles than the base.less

 # Forms

 ## Form Elements
-Our Forms utility provides a variety of customized forms elements such as input fields, check boxes, date pickers, etc.
+Our Forms feature provides a variety of customized forms elements such as input fields, check boxes, date pickers, etc.

 ### Input Fields

-Blue Dashboard provide a collection of input fields such that you can easily use in your website.
+Blue Dashboard provide a collection of input fields that you can easily use in your website.

 All you need to do is to include Blue Dashboard customized CSS file in addition to <a href="http://materializecss.com/">materializecss</a> framework JS file.